-AACN and the Commission on Nurse Certification (CNC) are pleased to announce the 2018 CNL Vanguard Award.
+AACN and the Commission on Nurse Certification (CNC) are pleased to announce the 2020 CNL Vanguard Award.
 This national award recognizes a certified CNL for innovative and outstanding professional performance and advocacy of the CNL skill set.
 In addition, the award promotes the contributions of the CNL in transforming health care.
-The 2018 recipient will be recognized at the CNL Summit, which will be held February 20-22, 2020 in San Antonio, TX.
+The 2020 recipient will be recognized at the CNL Summit, which will be held February 20-22, 2020 in San Antonio, TX.
 Nomination deadline is November 8, 2019 by 5:00 PM ET.

 Apply for CNL Vanguard